 Since the harmonized spell is a summary of all subspells of an episode, exactly one piece of information must be selected from these subspells for each variable to be transferred to the harmonized spell.
-In most cases, the rule for selecting the relevant information is obvious.
-If this is not the case, the following rules are applied:
+There are six rules that are applied for selecting the relevant piece of information for the harmonized spell.
+Which of these rules is used for a variable depends on content-related criteria.
+Data users can identify the respective rule in the additional attributes or characteristics of each variable:

-- first For all variables that are filled only at the start of a new episode, i.e. when the episode is first reported, the information from the first sub-episode goes into the harmonized spell, since it can be found only there and is valid for the entire duration of the episode (see var1 in table 8). - last For information that is newly collected in each survey wave or that is only present in the last subspell of the episode, the information for the harmonized spell is taken from the last subspell (see var2 in table 8).10 - first nonmissing The harmonization of most variables follows either the first or last selection rule.
+- first_noedit For all variables that are filled only at the start of a new episode, i.e. when the episode is first reported, the information from the first sub-episode goes into the harmonized spell, since it can be found only there and is valid for the entire duration of the episode (see var1 in table 8).
+Missing values from -59 to -50 in the first subspell as well as the missing value -29 are not transferred to the harmonized spell.
+10 In case that there are such missings in the first subspell, the next non-missing value from the subsequent subspells is taken instead. - last_noedit For information that is newly collected in each survey wave or that is only present in the last subspell of the episode, the information for the harmonized spell is taken from the last subspell (see var2 in table 8).
+Missing values from -59 to -50 as well as the missing value -29 in the last subspell are not transferred to the harmonized spell.
+In case that there are such missings in the last subspell, the next non-missing value from the previous subspells is taken instead. - first_noeditnosys The harmonization of most variables follows either the first_noedit or the last_noedit selection rule.
 However, there are exceptions.
-One such exception is when a new question is introduced in the collection of episodes whose variable basically follows the first rule, but which is collected in the current survey wave for an episode that is already continuing.
+One such exception is when a new question is introduced in the collection of episodes whose variable basically follows the first_noedit rule, but which is collected in the current survey wave for an episode that is already continuing.
 In such cases, the information is included in the data for an updated episode, however, not in the first subspell, but in a later subspell.
-In these cases, the first valid value found in any subspell of an episode is selected. - last nonmissing A similar exception applies to variables that measure a changing state until a defined target state is reached.
+In these cases, the first valid value found in any subspell of an episode is selected.
+Missing values from -59 to -50 as well as the missing value -29 and system missings (.) in the first subspell are not transferred to the harmonized spell. - last_noeditnosys A similar exception applies to variables that measure a changing state until a defined target state is reached.
 In the case of employment episodes, for example, this might be the change from a temporary position in a particular job to a permanent position.
 In cases where a position is temporary at the time of the first recording, the question about the temporary nature of that position is asked each time in subsequent survey waves.
 This continues until the employment either ends or the status changes to "permanent".
 Once this change has occurred, the question about a fixed term is no longer asked when the episode is updated later on.
 Thus, the information about the fixed term of the episode is not necessarily in the first or in the last subspell.
 Here, the last valid value of a subspell of the episode is relevant.
-For this reason, the rule last nonmissing (last valid value found in the subspells of an episode) is used for harmonization.
+For this reason, the rule last_noeditnosys (last valid value found in the subspells of an episode) is used for harmonization.
+Missing values from -59 to -50 as well as the missing value -29 and system missings (.) in the last subspell are not transferred to the harmonized spell.